bihealth/sodar-server/docs_manual/source/api_examples_r.rst

     content <- fromJSON(rawToChar(response$content))

 Create Project
 ==============

-To create a project, we need at least a title and category UUID where the project should be created, plus optionally additional information such as the description and whether or not the project should be public.
+To create a project, we need at least a title and category UUID where the project should be created.
+We can optionally provide additional information such as description, readme and whether or not public access to the project should be granted to non-members.

 .. code-block:: r